alexrobincrabbe/Brain_tumour_diagnostic/README.md

 - Show average image and variation for each label

-- Show different between average image between each pair of labels
+- Show difference between average image between each pair of labels

 ### Page 3: Brain Tumour Diagnostic

 Addresses business requirement 2

-- Allows images of MRI scans to be uploaded, and predicts which category (most likely) the image belongs to
+- Allows images of MRI scans to be uploaded and predicts which category (most likely) the image belongs to

 - Shows probabilities for all categories

 ### Page 4: Hypothesis and Validation

--
+- Summary of the project hypotheses

 ### Page 5: ML Metrics